Ayoub-Benramdane/git/README.md

     - the second entrie is to specifying and view commits made withing  the last 5 min using **git log --oneline -n 2 --since="5 minutes ago"**
 * **Personalized Format**
     - customize the format of commits including the commit hash, date, message, branch information , and author name using **git log --oneline --pretty=format:'* %h %ad | %s (%D) [%an]'
+    - "h" refere to the hash of the commit
+    - "ad"date of the commit to format it "--date=short"
+    - "s" refere to commit message
+    - "d" branch info
+    - "an" the author name
 ## Check it out :
 * revert the working tree and captured in the first snapshot then print the content of **hello.sh** file using **git rev-list --max-parents=0 HEAD** and **git checkout b0d670bf7967d1ee20a295b626fd89710bdf7ec1** and **cat hello.sh** .
 * revert the working tree to the second most recent snapshot using **git rev-list --max-count=2 HEAD | tail -n1** and  and **git checkout daed0ac75ea3bc82fb2bdc56f0aa4c30dcc3a8c6** then print the content of **hello.sh** .